Singapore Cruises to Nowhere: How Much Does Royal Caribbean Cost?

 MoneySmart Exclusive:

-Though you’re only travelling to “nowhere”, travel insurance is still a good idea, as you’ll want to make sure you can get emergency evacuation if you need it and compensation for trip cancellation.
+A trip on a cruise is still travel, and travel insurance is still a good idea.
+You’ll want to make sure you can get emergency evacuation if you need it and compensation for trip cancellation.

-However, make sure to check with the insurer whether the policy specifically covers you for cruises to nowhere.
+However, make sure to check with the insurer whether the policy specifically covers you for cruises.

 Most insurers are tight-lipped on their policies regarding cruises, but we found that Allianz travel insurance explicitly cover cruises.